Germany 2023, 52 minby Rosie Koch, Roland Gockel

 2018, 52 minby Annette Scheurich

 Life and death, partings and new beginnings – hardly any other season finds these extremes as close together as they are in autumn.
 Fallen leaves strew vibrant colour on the ground and there is abundant food available for the animals.
 But winter, with all its hardships, lurks around the corner, and a race against time begins.
 The film depicts the tension of this period that can rarely be so clearly observed in other seasons.
-From forests, meadows and fields to gardens and parks – it’s a time of dramatic challenges, changes and dangers.
+From forests, meadows and fields to gardens and parks – it’s a time of

 Autumn - World of Colours